Canvassing

 • if the consumer has given his prior consent to be canvassed, in a ‘free, specific, informed, unambiguous and revocable’ manner;

-• or where the call relates to an ongoing contract.
+• or where the appeal relates to an ongoing contract.

 Agenda